 Between the Ottomans and the Entente: the First World War in the Syrian Diaspora, 1908- 1922.
 A social history of transnational political activism in the Syrian and Lebanese diaspora from the Young Turk Revolution through the early French Mandates.
-Under contract with Oxford University Press. (forthcoming)
+Under contract to Oxford University Press.

 “Sound Minds in Sound Bodies: Transnational Philanthropy and Patriotic Masculinity in al-Nadi al-Homsi and Syrian Brazil, 1920–1932.”
 International Journal of Middle East Studies 46, no. 2 (May 2014): 259-283.
 Full text.